-What is Posterior cortical atrophy?
+What is posterior cortical atrophy (PCA)?

-PCA is caused by damage to the brain cells at the back of the brain.
+Posterior cortical atrophy, also known as PCA, is caused by damage to the brain cells at the back of the brain.
 This is the part of our brain that processes the information from our eyes and allows us to make sense of what we are seeing and where things are.

 Alzheimer’s disease is most often the cause of the brain cell damage in PCA, but it is sometimes caused by other types of dementia, such as dementia with Lewy bodies.
 In very rare cases, conditions called corticobasal syndrome or Creutzfeldt-Jakob disease can cause PCA.

 You can read about other types of dementia like Alzheimer’s disease, dementia with Lewy bodies, or rare types like corticobasal syndrome here.